 There’s a reason investment advisors advocate diversification.
 If all your money is tied up in just one stock and that stock goes bankrupt, you face financial ruin.

 While you have agency over your own business that you don’t have with stock investment, risks remain.
-In fact, they are amplified.
+They are amplified.
 If anything were to happen to your business, you lose (at least temporarily) not only your largest asset but also your source of income.

-It’s critically important to build at least some wealth outside of your business.
-In the event that your business is partially or fully impaired, you can fall back on other assets.
+It’s critically important to build at least some wealth outside of your business assets.
+If your business is partially or fully impaired, you can fall back on other assets.

 Investing outside of your business might result in slower wealth growth, but this strategy will fortify your finances against temporary (and, at times, even permanent) business declines.